accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/champ-de-saisie-de-formulaire.md

 title: Form input field
 ---

-Object of a form allowing the user:
+The object of a form allowing the user to

-- To enter textual or preformatted data:
+- Enter textual or pre-formatted data
   - `input type="text"`;
   - `input type="password"`;
   - `input type="search"`;